 Speech

 Because the First Amendment affords rights to free expression, individuals may make statements about others identities' that may can feel hurtful or aggressive.
-This may cause us to question whether this is "hate speech.
+This may cause us to question whether this is "hate speech."

 " Generally speaking, the First Amendment has no exception for inflammatory language that may be perceived as “hateful," unless it violates one of the aforementioned restrictions (e.g. the incitement of violence or harassment against an individual).
 Thus, without minimizing the potential negative impacts of "hate speech," the University recognizes that hate speech is generally protected by the First Amendment.